-In our “new normal” COVID-19 pandemic world, essential services are a popular topic.
+In our “new normal” post-pandemic world, essential services are a popular topic.
 Jobs like health care and emergency services, utilities, transportation, and food and grocery store workers are considered essential to preserving health and social well-being.
 A less discussed but still essential innovation for modern society is an example hailing from the dawn of electricity: the lightbulb.

 Since its inception, electric lighting has become a more and more essential part of everyday life—and we don’t often realize this until we lose it temporarily, for example, in a power outage.
 Lighting is also necessary to fulfill other essential duties required to address the current ongoing COVID crisis.